Colorado Nurse Practitioner Licensure Steps - 2023

 Follow below to learn how to become a nurse practitioner (NP) in Colorado.

-Prospective nurses need an Associate Degree in Nursing (ADN) or Bachelor of Science in Nursing (BSN) before applying for RN licensure year-round and successful applicants are issued licenses to practice nursing in Colorado.
-Applicants for single-state licenses are licensed to practice only in Colorado while those who fulfill requirements for the NLC multi-state license can apply for and receive such a license to practice in member states.
-There are two routes of application for RN licenses, RN by Examination and RN by Endorsement.
+Prospective nurses need an Associate Degree in Nursing (ADN) or Bachelor of Science in Nursing (BSN) before applying for RN licensure.
+Applicants for single-state licenses can only practice in Colorado.
+In contrast, those who fulfill the requirements for the Nurse Licensure Compact (NLC) multi-state license can apply for and receive licensure to practice in member states.
+There are two ways to obtain an RN license: RN by Examination and RN by Endorsement.

-This route is also for you if you have never been licensed to practice in the U.S., or you studied abroad.
+Take this route if you have never been licensed to practice in the US or have studied abroad.

-This is the route of choice for holders of a valid RN license in another state in the U.S. which is not a member of the NLC.
-Being a party to the NLC, Colorado permits holders of multistate licenses from other NLC member states to practice under state laws.
-Holders of single-state licenses from member states will be required to apply for a license to practice in Colorado as the requirements for a multistate license are quite different.
+RN by endorsement is the route of choice for holders of a valid RN license in another state that is not a member of the NLC.
+Being a part of the NLC, Colorado permits holders of multi-state licenses from other NLC member states to practice under state laws.
+Holders of single-state licenses from member states will be required to apply for a license to practice in Colorado, as the requirements for a multi-state license are quite different.
 Applicants via this route are required to verify all the licenses they have ever held.
-This can be done by sending a request to the nursing board of the state of your licensure using the Nursys platform.
+That can be done by sending a request to the nursing board of the state of your licensure using the Nursys platform.

 All applicants are required to submit a declaration of their primary state of residence using this form.
-A compulsory background check must be conducted by the Colorado Bureau of Investigation (CBI) and the Federal Bureau of Investigation (FBI) and your fingerprints must be captured for the process.
+A criminal background check (CBC) is conducted by the Colorado Bureau of Investigation (CBI) and the Federal Bureau of Investigation (FBI), and your fingerprints must be captured for the process.
 The Colorado Applicant Background Services (CABS) program recognizes two vendors for the fingerprint capture process: American BioIdentitiy – Colorado Fingerprinting and IdentoGO Fingerprint Services.

-All application-related payments are non-refundable and should be completed online with a credit card.
+All application-related payments are nonrefundable and should be completed online with a credit card.
 Your application will only be processed when all your documents are supplied and the fees have been paid.
-According to Colorado laws, all applications are valid for up to one year after their submission date.
+According to Colorado laws, all applications are valid for up to one year after submission.

-Before you can be licensed to practice as an NP in Colorado, you must be certified by the national agency responsible for certifying CNPs in your chosen specialty area.
-These national certification agencies either conduct certifying examinations for holders of postgraduate degrees in certain nurse practitioner specialty areas or they provide their standard certification programs.
-They lend credibility to the quality of education you received and state boards of nursing use them to verify the quality of your training as an NP.
-Each agency sets its requirements for receiving a license and maintaining it.
-These are the national certification agencies recognized by the Colorado DPO:
+Before being licensed to practice as an NP in Colorado, you must be certified by the national agency responsible for certifying APNs in your chosen specialty area.
+These national certification agencies either conduct examinations for holders of postgraduate degrees in certain specialty areas or provide a standard certification program.

-Holders of national nurse practitioner certificate in one or more specialty area can apply for licensure in Colorado based on certification or by endorsement.
-The application is to be completed online.
+Holders of national nurse practitioner certificates in one or more specialty areas can apply for licensure in Colorado based on certification or by endorsement.
+The application can be completed online.
 Just follow the checklist to ensure all required information is uploaded for timely processing.

-Holders of multistate RN licenses from other NLC states can apply for an Advanced Practice Nurse License by endorsement.
-They will be required to provide a copy of their valid license.
-They may also be required to answer questions based on their criminal history.
+Holders of multi-state RN licenses from other NLC states can apply for an Advanced Practice Nurse License by endorsement.
+They will be required to provide a copy of their valid license and social security number (SSN).

-All applicants must declare their primary state of residence using this form and they must state their population specialty area(s).
-You must also provide proof of professional liability insurance.
 All fees are to be paid with a credit card and are nonrefundable and nontransferable.
-When all documents are provided and fees are paid, your license will be processed.
+When all documents are provided, and fees are paid, your license will be processed.
 Note that the Colorado APRN license does not come with prescription privileges.
 Hence, you must apply for a Prescriptive Authority (RXN) License.

-Applicants for the RXN license must have completed at least 750 hours of prescriptive experience during a mutually–structured mentorship program with a physician licensed to practice in Colorado.
+Applicants for the RXN license must have completed at least 750 hours of prescriptive experience during a mutually structured mentorship program with a physician licensed to practice in Colorado.
 Holders of prescriptive licenses in other states (compact or not) can also apply for an RXN license with similar requirements.
-The application is also completed online and is processed with a $150 fee.
+The application is completed online, and the processing fee is $150.